ElliottLandsborough/cv/README.md

 ## Other Info

  - Education: A Level French, English, Maths, Music
  - Used to be fluent in French.
-Still posess a reasonable level of comprehension
+Still possess a reasonable level of comprehension
  - Based in London